lobe/web-bootstrap/README.md

 ![](https://github.com/lobe/web-bootstrap/raw/niceDeveloperExperience/assets/exportHeader.png)

 Next, we're going to drop in your new model.
 So first, let's open your project in Lobe and export it by pressing `⌘-E`.
 Once you have the tensorflow model, you're going to follow [these instructions for converting the model to tensorflow.js](https://github.com/tensorflow/tfjs/tree/master/tfjs-converter).

 Now that you have the model converted, drag in the model files into the /public/model folder to replace the exisiting sample model.

 ![](https://github.com/lobe/web-bootstrap/raw/niceDeveloperExperience/assets/modeldrag.png)

-Starting your app up again by running `yarn start` will reflect these changes and show you your model!
+Starting your app up again by running `yarn start` will reflect these changes and show you your model live!

 ## Deploy your app